2025 Thursday Breakout Sessions

 Working with Volunteers, Affinity Challenges and the “Mature” Giving Day

-Emily Vente, Wabash College
+Emily Vetne, Wabash College

 Part one of a two-part morning session all about giving days, with particular emphasis on Wabash College’s work with volunteers and affinity challenges.
 All giving day discussion topics are welcome.